axelooc59/Detecting-type-of-sneakers-shoes/README.md

 ### 1. Collecting data
 In order to collect data we will scrap sneakers picture of the website [restocks.net](https://restocks.net), in that way we will get easily labeled data.

-For that we will use the library *requests* of python and a little of javascript
+For that we will use the library *requests* of python and a little of javascript to get link of picture.

 We sort each picture into their correspondants folder.

 See the code in *collecting_data.ipynb*

 We were able to collect a total of 725 pictures.
 This is not a lot to train a deep neural network.
 That's why I had chosen previously to use the same type pattern of sneakers pictures to make this training possible.

+### 2. Preprocessing data